jgnewman/strux/README.md

 do anything special except pass your reducer straight into Redux's `createStore` and then capture a reference to that store to use for itself.

+On that note, you actually don't have to use `createStore` if you don't want to.
+We're only talking about `createStore` because it's a familiar flow for most redux users.
+Strux does provide another way.

+But first, let's get to the other part of the question:

 In order for Strux to implicitly create subscriptions and trigger dispatches within component lifecycle functions, it needs access to the component's `constructor` function in order to set those things up.
 Strux's version of